mahboob82/AnimalBreedingModels/Single-Trait-AM-Variance-Heritability_Equations.md

-# Adapted for BLUPF90 family program outputs
+# Question 1.
+How to calculate variance components and genetic parameters directly via BLUPF90 programs?

+# Answer:

-## A simple single trait model with only one random effect (additive animal effect only)
+## Suppose, I have a simple single trait Animal model with only one additive random effect (additive animal effect only)

-Find three components from BLUPF90+/AIREML/REML log files
-  1) Genetic Variance for effect 5 (pedigree file name also contains the same number as renadd05.ped)
+  1) Additive effect number was 5 (hint: more hints are generally found in the pedigree file name i.e., renadd05.ped)
-  2) Residual Variance(s) (It is termed as R_1_1.
-Here _1_1 means trait 1.
-You must put two 1's here, either for a single or higher trait models.)

-* Warning: Do not put a blank space before or after a particular component.
+  2) Residual Variance (here it is always R_1_1).

 ```sh
 OPTION se_covar_function Vg G_5_5_1_1
 OPTION se_covar_function Vp G_5_5_1_1+R_1_1
 OPTION se_covar_function h2 G_5_5_1_1/(G_5_5_1_1+R_1_1)
 ```
+* Warning: Do not put a blank space before or after a particular component.